Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Generalized additive models via basis expansion

-For the complete model specification, the most important part is determining how to characterize the nonparametric functions $f_j$.
-Throughout this study, the functions $f_j$ are parameterized using a spline basis representation.
-In this respect, $f_j$ are expressed as linear combinations of $K_j$ basis functions $b_{j1},\dots,b_{jK_j}$; that is, with coefficients $\beta_{jk}\in\mathbb R$,
+The key aspect of the model specification is determining how to characterize the nonparametric functions $f_j$.
+In this study, the functions $f_j$ are parameterized using a spline basis representation.
+Specifically, $f_j$ are expressed as linear combinations of $K_j$ basis functions $b_{j1},\dots,b_{jK_j}$; that is, with coefficients $\beta_{jk}\in\mathbb R$,